Understanding Same Sex Divorce Law

 On June 26, 2015, the Supreme Court issued a monumental ruling: all fifty states now have Marriage Equality.
 This was great news, because now all laws regarding marriage and divorce apply to all married couples, equally – whether same-sex or opposite-sex.
 They’re consistent.
 However, for those who married in states other than Florida, or who obtained civil unions or domestic partnerships and then later separated, the Supreme Court’s ruling raises questions.

-At Brodie & Friedan, P.A., we are dedicated to helping all of our clients achieve their goals within the appropriate legal framework, even when it takes extra work and creativity.
+At Brodie & Friedman, P.A., we are dedicated to helping all of our clients achieve their goals within the appropriate legal framework, even when it takes extra work and creativity.
 We help them resolve issues of:

 - Separation We work with adults in domestic partnerships and other relationships who need to protect their rights during this difficult time.